-The APS Resource Center’s primary goal is to Enhance the quality, consistency, and effectiveness of elder abuse secondary prevention conducted by APS nationwide by identifying APS secondary prevention best practices, and compiling and disseminating the “lessons learned,” and providing targeted technical assistance in implementing best prevention practices to APS administrators through multiple methods.
+The NAPSRC’s primary goal was to enhance the quality, consistency, and effectiveness of elder abuse secondary prevention conducted by APS nationwide by identifying APS secondary prevention best practices, and compiling and disseminating the “lessons learned,” and providing targeted technical assistance in implementing best prevention practices to APS administrators through multiple methods.

 - Create the first national APS multi-disciplinary Technical Assistance Team to enhance the effectiveness of APS programs in investigating alleged abuse and providing secondary prevention.